 Titles and Academic Titles

-Attending Physician, Pediatric Critical Care Medicine, Department of Anesthesiology and Critical Care Medicine
+Attending Physician, Pediatric Critical Care Medicine

 Associate Medical Director, Department of Medical Ethics

 Associate Chief for Faculty Affairs, Division of Critical Care Medicine